citp/privacy-policy-historical/t/th/the/theweathernetwork.com.md

 ### Updates

 Pelmorex Corp. may amend this Privacy Policy at any time.
 Please check back often for any changes.
 By continuing to use the Services, you accept all updates to this Privacy Policy.
-This version was updated on May, 2017.
+This version was updated on August, 2017.